Praise

 Melissa Fite Johnson’s A Crooked Door Cut Into the Sky is like a poetry photo album where poems appear like perfect snapshots of a life being lived.
 Johnson’s poems question what it means to be human—what we hold onto and what we let go.
 The narrative beauty of these poems lead us into a garden where branches quilt patterns into the sky—the possibility of becoming a parent and the experience of losing one.
 This chapbook grounds us in the past and present and connects the two worlds—leaving me thankful for this poet who opens the door for us to walk into her poems and join her.

-—Kelli Russell Agodon, author of Hourglass Museum and Letters from the Emily Dickinson Room
+—Kelli Russell Agodon, Hourglass Museum

 For While the Kettle’s On: